 No account was taken of the employee’s employment record or managers’ views.
 In fact management were surprised by who was selected.
 Despite this “some very good workers” were sacked by way of redundancy and the tribunal found their dismissals unfair.
 Some account should have been taken of other matters not just their test results.

-Whether you’d like us to review your redundancy settlement agreement to tell you for free whether it’s a good deal, or if you’d like to find out more about how we could get you a better severance package, just get in touch using the form below.
-This can also be requested by calling us on 0800 533 5134 or 020 7717 5259 or emailing us at firstname.lastname@example.org.
+Whether you’d like us to review your redundancy settlement agreement to tell you for free whether it’s a good deal, or if you’d like to find out more about how we could get you a better severance package, just get in touch using the form below or on 0800 533 5134, 020 7717 5259 or [email protected].